 A young professional’s most distinct advantage is that of time.
 Sadly, most young people — who are poised to benefit the most from a long savings horizon — don’t fully understand the great earnings potential behind regular, incremental deposits when made over long periods of time.

 Take the following three hypothetical savers, for example.
-Each puts money aside in a 2 percent Certificate of Deposit (CD) for 20 years, at a rate of $10,000 per year.
+Each puts money aside in a two percent Certificate of Deposit (CD) for 20 years, at a rate of $10,000 per year.

 The results are staggering.
 The 25-year-old saver earns more than $368,000 dollars while the 45 year-old ends up with $120,000 less.
 Those very different saving results will yield drastically different retirement lifestyles.
 The only difference in strategy?
 Timing.